 Visit the Jumeirah Mosque

 Some first-time visitors to Dubai quickly forget that the city is in a Muslim country.
 There are many mosques around the city, especially near Jumeirah Beach, but Jumeirah Mosque is one of the largest and most beautiful.
 Unlike some mosques in the area, this one allows non-Muslims to go inside and take a tour.
 Even if you can’t arrange a tour in advance, you can snap a few photos of the outside of the mosque when you’re near the Palm Strip Mall and the Dubai Marine Resort.
-Public tours have been offered on Saturdays, Sundays, Tuesdays and Thursday at 10 am.
+Public tours are offered.

 Find Cheap Eats on Al Dhiyafah Road

 Dubai has become a popular destination for high-end restaurants and foodies, but there are lots of amazing local options that are budget-conscious as well.
 For a range of affordable options, head to al Dhiyafah Road, which is known as Dubai’s “cheap eats” street.
 Here you can find lots of authentic options from Iran, Indian, and Lebanon cuisine.
-Some of the more famous restaurants located inside the Grosvenor House Hotel and the Hilton Dubai Creek can run about AED 500 (U.S. $140) per person.
+Some of the more famous restaurants located are inside the Grosvenor House Hotel and the Hilton Dubai Creek.

 Splash around at a Water Park